 There is a Need for Qualified Automotive Service Technicians Nationwide

-If you've always had an interest in repairing cars and trucks, it is time to get the credentials you need to become a:
+If you've always had an interest in repairing cars and trucks, it is time to get the credentials you need to become an Automotive Service Technician.

 Your enrollment in one of LCC's automotive areas of study will prepare you for a career that will last a lifetime.
 Explore the training options available in our Automotive Technologies Program by clicking on the pictures below.